STV (Uzbek TV channel): History

 In 1987, the deputy director of the Samarkand Printing School, Firdavs Abdukhalikov, suggested that like-minded people open an independent television company, based on a similar experience in creating an earlier student television studio.
 A youth coordination center was founded under the regional Komsomol committee, whose task was to implement a project related to the creation of regional TV.
 In August 1990, local authorities decided to create a youth center for the public television company TKS (“Samarkand Television Company”) on the basis of the studio.
 The first program on the new channel aired on March 21, 1991.
 Regular broadcasting to Samarkand and the Samarkand region (coverage of about 3 million people) began on May 15, 1991.
+TKS merged with a competing channel in May 1992, forming STV.
+The channel, as well as other stations that emerged in Uzbekistan, had a pivotal role in bringing back cultural traditions that had been blocked during Soviet rule.

 The TV channel had a generalist offer.
 For the most part, the content was locally produced, including regional news, reports, analytical and news programs.
 Films in Uzbek and Russian were also shown.
 In 1992, the television company was renamed Samarkand-STV.
 In 1996, the information and entertainment newspaper “Darakchi” appeared under the editorship of STV.

 The station gained exclusive rights to retransmit Russian TV-6 in 1994.